 Tool flange measurement.

-One of the early adopters of the Universal Robots Academy is the Whirlpool Corporation, where the online training modules now provide the basic foundation for all UR robot training at the company's plant in Ohio.
-Tim Hossler, controls engineer at Whirlpool, emphasizes the great convenience of being able to offer this resource to employees in-house:
+One of the early adopters of the UR Academy was Whirlpool Corp., where the online training modules now provide the basic foundation for all UR robot training at the company's plant in Ohio.
+Tim Hossler, controls engineer at Whirlpool, says it's a great convenience to be able to offer this resource to employees in-house.

 "Now we don't have to wait and send them out for basic training elsewhere.
 The modules can be completed at our own pace, and we can even pick and choose which modules we offer different personnel depending on skill sets and their level of interaction with the robots," says Hossler.